 Years of Lumbering Debris and Drought Created Fuel for 1881 Michigan Fire

-The fires of September 4th though the 6th 1881, commonly known as the Thumb Fire, took hundreds of lives and burned well over one million acres.
-The fire destroyed a major parts of Tuscola, Huron, Sanilac, and St. Clair counties.
+The fires of September 4th through the 6th 1881, commonly known as the Thumb Fire, took hundreds of lives and burned well over one million acres.
+The fire destroyed major parts of Tuscola, Huron, Sanilac, and St. Clair counties.
 It forever altered the landscape of the Upper Thumb and its effect is seen in the area today.

 The Army was summoned to the area and asked to assess the disaster and seek its cause.
 The report was issued the Spring of 1882.

 “The summer of 1881 was excessively dry, and the drought had done its work nowhere more effectively than in the wide, blunt, tongue of land which lies between Saginaw bay and Lake Huron.
 At the northern end of this tongue is Huron County.
 South of Huron is the counties of Tuscola and Sanilac, the latter bordering on the lake.
 Lapeer County lies south partly of Tuscola and partly of Sanilac.
 These are the counties that suffered from the great fires.